 All Student Government leaders, team captains, and peer leaders participate in a full-day SEED training workshop.
 SEED (Seeking Education Equity and Diversity) is a national organization that works largely with gender and racial equity in schools.
 SEED trainings also give faculty and staff an opportunity to develop as classroom leaders to drive change toward social justice.

 Girls' Leadership Programming is a large part of the boarding experience for girls at Hun, and includes the young women’s leadership cohort.
-Still in its infancy, this program connects girls with mentors and coaches from both inside and outside the campus community.
+A fledgling initiative, this two-year, nomination-only program connects girls with mentors and coaches from both inside and outside the campus community.
 The Bonacci Leadership Conference, held annually, partners with outside organizations to provide female athletes with leadership training.
 Past participants have included the Live Like Blaine Foundation and Julie Foudy Foundation.

 Teachers, students, and even Hun alumni have attended the National Association of Independent Schools' People of Color Conference (PoCC), which equips educators with knowledge, skills, and experiences to improve and enhance the interracial, interethnic, and intercultural climate in independent schools.

 But our commitment to cultural competency is deeper than one-off events and programs; the entire Hun community is dedicated to learning from the experiences of people of color.
-From the all-school read (2020's book is Braving the Wilderness: The Quest for True Belonging and the Courage to Stand Alone, by Brené Brown) to speakers such as documentarian and humanitarian Chris Temple and photographer Alison Wright.
+From the all-school read (2020's book is Braving the Wilderness: The Quest for True Belonging and the Courage to Stand Alone, by Brené Brown) to ongoing workshops, documentary and podcast discussions, and cultural celebrations.
 We are committed to hearing and learning from experts and others whose experiences might be different than our own.

 Some additional programs in place at The Hun School include: